jupyter-widgets/ipywidgets/README.md

 ### Development install

 To install ipywidgets from git, you will need [npm](https://www.npmjs.com/).
+If you install using sudo, you need to make sure that npm is also available in the PATH used with sudo.

 0. clone the repo: